 Introduction to Resolve Merge Conflict in GIT

-Managing contributions to resolve conflicts among multiple distributed developers is one of the main jobs of the version control systems.
+The following article provides an outline for Resolve Merge Conflict in GIT.
+Managing contributions to resolve conflicts among multiple distributed developers is one of version control systems’ main jobs.
 To resolve merge conflicts, we first need to understand what exactly it is.
-It arises during merging different versions of the same code and is managed by the version control system, mostly when a developer deletes a file while some other developer was still modifying it, or when multiple people try to change the same line in a file.
-In this article, we’ll get to know more about Git merge conflicts, what causes it and how it can be resolved.
+It arises during merging different versions of the same code and is managed by the version control system, mostly when a developer deletes a file while some other developer was still modifying it or when multiple people try to change the same line in a file.
+In this article, we’ll get to know more about Git merge conflicts, what causes them, and how they can be resolved.

 What is Merge Conflict in GIT?

-If there’s a failure during merging, it indicates that there is a conflict between the branch that’s being merged and the current branch.
-Although Git tries to merge the files without conflicts but if unable to do so it’ll leave it up to you to manually resolve it.
+- Failure During Merging: If there’s a failure during merging, it indicates that there is a conflict between the branch that’s being merged and the current branch.
+Although Git tries to merge the files without conflicts, it’ll leave it up to you to manually resolve it if unable to do so.

 Let’s take an example to show/resolve merge conflict in GIT using the command line Git interface.